Posti Group: Wages

-According to Taloussanomat Posti Group CEO Mr Heikki Malinen compensation increased 65% in four years to €990,000 in 2019.
+According to Taloussanomat, Posti Group CEO Heikki Malinen compensation increased 65% in four years to €990,000 in 2019.
 Heikki Malinen resigned on 2 October 2019.

-Strike stopped letters and packets delivery in Finland and from abroad in 11–27 November 2019.
-The Posti management wanted to reduce salaries 30-50%.
+A strike stopped letters and packets delivery in Finland and from abroad on 11–27 November 2019.
+The Posti management wanted to reduce salaries 30–50%.
 The Rinne government denied wage dumping.
 The minister in charge, Sirpa Paatero, resigned on 29 November 2019.

 Revenue

 According to Finnish Television New MOT Posti made during 2008–2015 over €170 million losses in logistic business when traditional postal services made €500 million profit.
 Since 2016 Posti does not specify the logistics financial values of company.